How to become a Chinese Translator?

 You also become better acquainted with Chinese culture.
 The language becomes more familiar to you, and you understand it more deeply.

 If you wish to become a Chinese translator, aim for the highest level of proficiency.
-Then, continue improving your language skills until you reach an advanced grade if you have not done so already.
+Then continue improving your language skills until you reach an advanced level, if you have not already.

 To become a translator, one must have advanced language skills.